nguyen-michael/avadata-gatsby/src/pages/index.md

         All of our consultations come with free bicycle build consultation, up to 20 minutes.
   heading: What we offer
   description: >
-    At AvaData, we believe that the solution to your business' challenges lies in data that already exists -- it just needs to be brought to light and presented in an understandable way.
+    At AvaData, we believe that the solution to your business' challenges lies in data that already exists — it just needs to be brought to light and presented in a digestible way.
 ---